 Since delta-8 does affect your sense of perception, you shouldn't drive while taking delta-8 THC.

 How To Use Delta-8 THC to Get High

 Delta-8 is a versatile cannabinoid that can be extracted and formulated into different products from oils, capsules, gummies, smokables, and topicals—just the same way you'd enjoy your favorite CBD products.

-The only difference is that delta-8 THC is not as widely available as CBD or delta-9 THC.
+The only difference is that delta-8 THC is not as widely available as delta-9 THC or CBD products online.
 The naturally low concentrations of delta-8 in hemp plants make it difficult to source and concentrate.
 When shopping for delta-8 products online, always make sure that it comes from hemp—not marijuana—or you could find yourself breaking federal laws.

 The best way to make sure you know exactly what you're purchasing is to refer to the company's Certificate of Analysis by an accredited third-party lab.
 These tests will verify the cannabinoid profile and potency and point out any potentially harmful contaminants left over from the farming and extraction process.

 Let's go over how to use the different formats of delta-8 THC.

 Concentrates like glass, shatter, powders are made by isolating a single compound through multiple distillation techniques to get pure delta-8 THC.
 The tricky thing is that you can expect higher concentrations of delta-9 THC in some of these concentrates because it's very difficult to separate the two isomers.
 Make sure you read the Certificate of Analysis to ensure the product has the levels of delta-8 you're looking for.